 - 12 References

 Joint pain is any physical discomfort that can be derived from either the joints themselves, the tendons, ligaments, or all of the above.
 A lifetime of movement can take its toll on your cartilage, the smooth, shiny, white connective tissue that covers the ends of the bones.

 The degeneration of this cartilage can lead to arthritis and result in chronic inflammation of the joints.
 Studies have shown that people with chronic joint pain are at increased risk of pain in multiple joints in no specific pattern.

-Conveniently located to serve the areas of Greenville, SC, Spartanburg, SC, Columbia, SC, Anderson, SC, Ashville, NC, Gastonia, NC, and the Carolinas, Stem Cell Therapy is proud to leave our patients feeling fresh and energized.
+Conveniently located to serve the areas of Greenville, SC, Spartanburg, SC, Columbia, SC, Anderson, SC, Asheville, NC, Stem Cell Therapy is proud to leave our patients feeling fresh and energized.

 Continue reading to learn more about autoimmune diseases and how stem cell therapy can treat them.